 Grants for insulation, solar thermal panels, boiler upgrades and controls, for homes built before 2006.
 A contribution towards your Building Energy Rating in context of the work is also available.
 See SEAI website for more and check out how your local energy agency can help – the Tipperary Energy Agency for example operates the Superhomes scheme which can fund up to 50 per cent of your energy upgrade.

-Free energy upgrades for low income families receiving fuel allowance.
+Formerly known as the Warm Homes Scheme, these are free energy upgrades for families receiving government supports such as fuel allowance.
 See SEAI website for more.

 3. Fiscal incentives

 The Help to Buy scheme helps first-time-buyers put down a deposit to build their new home or to buy one.
-For a self-build you will need a solicitor to do the paperwork for you.
+For a self-build you will need a solicitor to do the paperwork for you and it’s a tax back scheme, so you need to have paid taxes the previous four years.
 See the Revenue website for more details.